ConservationMetrics/gc-scripts-hub/f/connectors/comapeo/README.md

 **Attachments:** media attachment files (e.g. photos and audio) for observations will be stored in the following directory schema: `{attachment_root}/comapeo/{project_name}/attachments/...`.
 (Tracks do not have attachments, so no attachment downloading is performed for tracks.)

-**Presets:** In CoMapeo, category definitions are stored as `presetRef`.
-The complete preset configuration is saved as `{attachment_root}/comapeo/{project_name}/presets.json` for archiving and future interpretation by humans or large language models (see https://github.com/ConservationMetrics/gc-scripts-hub/issues/178 for more details).
+**Presets and fields:** In CoMapeo, category definitions are stored as `presetRef`, and fields for each category are stored as `fieldRef`.
+The complete preset and field configurations are saved as `{attachment_root}/comapeo/{project_name}/presets.json` and `{attachment_root}/comapeo/{project_name}/fields.json`, respectively,for archiving and future interpretation by humans or large language models (see https://github.com/ConservationMetrics/gc-scripts-hub/issues/178 for more details).
 The script also extracts key fields from the presets (`name`, `terms`, `color`, and icon filename) to enrich observation and track data in the database, and adds a `category_icon` field to each observation that contains the icon filename (e.g., `"camp.png"`).

 **Icons:** icons for each preset will be stored in the following directory schema: `{attachment_root}/comapeo/{project_name}/icons/...`